 Prior to this role, he was the Global Clients, Industries and Sectors leader for PricewaterhouseCoopers International Limited and a member of PwC’s Global Management Team.
 He oversaw PwC’s market strategy in industries and sectors, and was responsible for setting PwC’s client delivery vision and strategy.
 With an interest and background in leadership and human capital development, Robert made it his responsibility to ensure PwC’s 208,000 professionals in 157 countries were ready to help our Global clients with solutions to their most important issues.

 Earlier, Robert was COO, CFO and Territory Senior Partner of PwC in the Netherlands, as well as a member of PwC’s International Strategy Council.
 With over 25 years of experience with PwC, Robert has served as lead adviser for a wide variety of clients from large multinational companies, to privately owned businesses and the public sector from communications to consumer products sectors.
 He is a qualified public accountant and has a Masters in Corporate Economics from the Erasmus University in Rotterdam.

-Mr. Burggraaf is a partner with Allen & Overy LLP.
-He specialises in domestic and international mergers and acquisitions, including public offers.
-He was labelled one of the six most promising lawyers in the Netherlands in 2000.
-Mr. Burggraaf received the award for best dealmaker in the Netherlands in 2008 and he received the award for the best M&A lawyer of the Netherlands for eight times (since 2004).
+Mr. Burggraaf currently acts as an independent senior M&A advisor.
+He is a former partner with Allen & Overy LLP and specialised in domestic and international mergers and acquisitions, including public offers.
+Mr. Burggraaf received multiple awards for best dealmaker and a lifetime achievement award in 2017 for best M&A lawyer of the Netherlands.